Getting involved in the Research Voices Project

 - Mental health issues

-The group will be exploring the topic of health research, so we welcome applications from people with learning disabilities who have health conditions.
+The group would be exploring the topic of health research, so we welcomed applications from people with learning disabilities who had health conditions.

-What are we offering people who want to be involved?
+What we were offering people who want to be involved?

-People with learning disabilities who take part in the jury can:
+People with learning disabilities who took part in the jury could: